mongoose-marketplace/facebook-page-feed-graph-api/readme.md

 ## Description
-Seamlessly add a Facebook Page to your WordPress website with the Facebook Page Plugin!
-Trusted by more than 30,000 WordPress websites worldwide, the Facebook Page Plugin is the simplest way to add a Facebook page to your website.
+Seamlessly add a Facebook Page to your WordPress website with the Mongoose Page Plugin!
+Trusted by more than 30,000 WordPress websites worldwide, the Mongoose Page Plugin is the simplest way to add a Facebook page to your website.

-You can add your Facebook page to any widget area with the custom Facebook Page Plugin widget, with live preview available in the Customizer.
+You can add your Facebook page to any widget area with the custom Mongoose Page Plugin widget, with live preview available in the Customizer.

 The plugin can be used to add your Facebook page to any post, page or text widget by using the `[facebook-page-plugin]` shortcode to display the plugin wherever you like, as often as you like.